jsverse/transloco/README.md

 </ng-template>
 ```

-If you are using `shared` strategy (default in the next major release), you can set `context` in your structural directive to get translations from a particular nested (including deeply nested) property.
+If you are using `shared` strategy (default in the next major release), you can use `read` property in your structural directive to get translations of a particular nested (including deeply nested) property.

 Given this translation object: